koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 ## Sunflowers and timidity

-Consider the following claim: “People reliably become more timid when [surrounded by tall sunflowers.](https://i.imgur.com/Qo94MA9.png)They become easier to sell products to and ask favors from.”
+Consider the following claim: “People reliably become more timid when [surrounded by tall sunflowers.](https://i.imgur.com/Qo94MA9.png) They become easier to sell products to and ask favors from.”

 Let’s see if we can explain this with shard theory.
 Consider the mental context.
 The person knows there’s a sunflower near them.
 What historical reinforcement events pertain to this context?
 Well, the person probably has pleasant associations with sunflowers, perhaps spawned by aesthetic reinforcement events which reinforced thoughts like “go to the field where sunflowers grow” and “look at the sunflower.”